 A caesarean birth is major surgery.
 As with any surgery, there is a chance of medical problems.
 If you have a caesarean birth, you’ll need a longer hospital stay than for a vaginal birth and a longer recovery period once you’re home.

-Women who have a caesarean birth will probably have:
+Women who have caesarean births will probably have:

-- a longer stay in hospital – 3-5 days on average
+- longer stays in hospital – 3-5 days on average

-- problems with any future attempts at a vaginal birth
+- problems with any future attempts at vaginal birth

 - restricted activities for up to six weeks – for example, limits on lifting, housework and driving.